-The Reagan Tokes and Patrick Heringer Act proposes significant amendments to the Revised Code aimed at improving the monitoring and management of offenders released from prison.
-Key provisions include the requirement for certain warrants related to tier one offenses and individuals who break detention to be entered into the Law Enforcement Automated Data System (LEADS) within 48 hours.
-The bill also mandates GPS monitoring for offenders released from prison, with specific restrictions such as inclusionary and exclusionary zones and potential curfews.
-This initiative is designed to enhance public safety and reduce recidivism by ensuring that high-risk offenders are closely monitored.
+The Reagan Tokes and Patrick Heringer Act amends several sections of the Revised Code to improve the monitoring and management of offenders released from prison.
+Key provisions include a requirement for certain warrants, particularly for tier one offenses and individuals who break detention while under community control, to be entered into the Law Enforcement Automated Data System (LEADS) within 48 hours.
+The bill also mandates GPS monitoring for offenders, aiming to enhance public safety and reduce recidivism.
+Additionally, it modifies the Targeted Community Alternatives to Prison (T-CAP) program to allow for more structured oversight and introduces new definitions regarding the handling of warrants and monitoring conditions.

 Statutes affected: As Introduced: 2929.141, 2929.34, 2935.10, 2935.11, 5120.021, 5120.038, 5589.21, 5589.211